 The Sognefjord, the king of the fjords, is the longest fjord adventure in Norway.
-The fjord is 204 kilometres long and 1308 meters deep and is one of the fjords that are “made for kayaking.
+The fjord is 204 kilometers long and 1308 meters deep and is one of the fjords that are “made for kayaking.

 The Nærøyfjord, Fjærlandsfjord and Lustrafjord are three branches of the Sognefjord that are great to explore from a kayak.
 You can join guided kayak-trips on all these fjords and other beautiful fjords in Western Norway.
 Like the UNESCO Protected Geirangerfjord.
 We recommend you to use guide.
 The fjords can be exposed to strong winds and currents, and the weather can change rapidly.